 The ECTE is committed to the European Standards and Guidelines Part 3 in relation to its own internal quality procedures.
 The following are example of evidence of this commitment.

 ESG 3.1 – Activities, policy and processes for quality assurance.
 The ECTE undertakes QA activities on a regular basis in coherence with explicit goals and objectives that are made public and that translate into its daily work.
 Stakeholders are involved in the governance of the ECTE through the General Assembly.
-Clear distinctions are made between ECTE activities of accreditation and activities of consultation, evaluation and networking.
-Further development is envisaged in clarifying conflict of interest policies related to activities of training and consultancy.
+Clear distinctions are made between ECTE activities of accreditation and activities of development and networking.

 ESG 3.2 – Official status.
 The ECTE has official status under German law as a non-profit agency whose purposes include the ‘promotion and securing of quality of theological training of the member institutes based on uniform standards’.
 Although registered in Germany, the ECTE is an international agency that is involved in professional cross-border accreditation.
 The ECTE does not carry out QA for regulatory purposes nor does it perform accreditation activities for authorisation.
 Further development is envisaged in consolidating the ECTE’s official status within the changing European scenario of cross-border accreditation.